 Call your local poison control center for advice if you're concerned about a scorpion sting.
 To reach a poison control center in the United States, call Poison Help at 800-222-1222.

-Seek prompt medical care if you've been stung by a scorpion and begin to experience widespread symptoms.
+Seek prompt medical care if you've been stung by a scorpion and begin to experience severe symptoms.

-Certain factors can increase your risk of a scorpion sting:
+Certain activities can increase your risk of a scorpion sting:

-- Environment.
+- Working, hiking or camping where scorpions are.
 Bark scorpions live under rocks, logs and tree bark — hence, the name.
-You're especially likely to encounter one when you're hiking or camping.
-Bark scorpions are also the most common house scorpion, hiding in firewood, garbage pails, bed linen and shoes.
+You're especially likely to encounter one when you're working outside, hiking or camping.

-- Travel.
-Not only are you more likely to encounter more-dangerous scorpions while traveling in certain parts of the world, you might bring them home with you.
-Scorpions can hide in clothing, luggage and shipping containers.
+- Traveling where scorpions are.
+You're more likely to encounter more-dangerous scorpions while traveling in specific parts of the world.
+And you might bring them home with you, as scorpions can hide in clothing, luggage and shipping containers.

 Another possible complication of scorpion stings, though rare, is a severe allergic reaction (anaphylaxis).